KathrynBrusewitz/cortex-dashboard/docs/dev-setup.md

 ## 3. Next Steps

 That's all you need to get started.
-I recommend you next read the [Developer Resources](./dev-resources) for general tips, workflow, and patterns.
+I recommend you next read the rest of the docs for general tips, workflow, and patterns.

 ## 4. Future Changes